dependabot/dependabot-script/README.md

   * `DIRECTORY_PATH`: `/path/to/point`
 * If you'd like Merge Requests to be assigned to a user, set the following environment variable:
   * `PULL_REQUESTS_ASSIGNEE`: Integer ID of the user to assign.
 This can be found at `https://gitlab.com/api/v4/users?username=<your username>`
+* If you want to ignore certain dependencies you can specify them using environment variable `IGNORE_DEPENDENCIES` (comma separated list)

 ## The scripts